Unit 9 (Advanced Models: Decision Trees, Bagging Trees, and Random Forest)

 <dbl> <dbl> <chr> <chr> <dbl> <int> <dbl> <chr>

-We used these plots to confirm that we had selected good combinations of hyperparameters to tune and that the best hyperparameters are inside the range of values considered (or at their objective edge)
+Now we’ll look at our hyperparameters.
+We use these plots to confirm that we selected good combinations of hyperparameters to tune and that the best hyperparameters are inside the range of values considered (or at their objective edge).
+We can see a nice dip in our plot – which suggests that we’ve picked a good enough range!

 autoplot(fits_rf)